-More and more companies are turning to outsourcing providers, to assist with employee recruitment.
+Find out how and why more and more companies are turning to outsourcing providers to assist with the employee recruitment process.

 Read on to find out how an organization can prepare for outsourcing provisions, and which methods are the most effective when working with the third party providers (PEOs).

 According to Archer Solutions, the growth rate for contingent workforces is 15-25% p.a., whereas other traditional employment is only growing at 1-8% p.a.
 The popularity of outsourcing employees continues to increase, with PEOs firmly positioning themselves within the resourcing market.

 According to CIPD, when selecting the best PEO for your company you should:

 - Identify the ‘actual’ person who will be the key relationship manager.